Copies of this book can be ordered at

 This publication has loads of information and an additional case study on slavery within the members of the regiment.
 You will be able to easily identify the difference in the social classes of these men as well as the number of first-generation immigrants serving alongside third or fourth generation men.
 It is not difficult to envision the youth of America as a country, only eighty odd years after its creation, but this war, would define us.Volume II is primarily the regimental roster, biographies, statistics, and identifies locations of regimental campsites throughout the war and encompasses additional soldiers not located previously as well as more evidence related to some of its participants.
 This well-researched two book set was compiled to find the slightest nugget to better understand these men who elected to secede from their Union, and some of these so-called nuggets are boulders.
 Anyone interested in the Civil War, the Confederacy, the 60th Virginia regiment, the battles this regiment participated in, or the relationships with who was fighting and why; age, social class, education, immigrant, and occupation, will enjoy and be fascinated by this momentous work.
 There are no Confederate regimental books that speak to slavery or illustrate who in the regiment was associated with the institution like this one.
 The recognition of slavery should not be excluded from these books as it is one of the primary reasons for the Civil War.
 Most within the regiment never owned a slave and served with a premise of gaining sovereignty and independence for Virginia, others, primarily in leadership and higher social standing most probably had more motivations in mind.

-This two volume book set is offered in an 6" x 9", Dustjacket, with hardcover binding; with 2,051 soldier names and biographies.
-The contents include more than three dozen soldiers not identified in the 2017 “Independence or Annihilation,” publication, and 153 more soldiers than Scott's 1997 contribution to the H.E.
+This two volume book set is offered in an 6" x 9", softback or with a hardback Dustjacket binding; with 2,053 soldier names and biographies.
+The contents include more than three dozen soldiers not identified in the 2017 “Independence or Annihilation,” publication, and 155 more soldiers than Scott's 1997 contribution to the H.E.
 Howard series of Virginia regimental histories.
-This compilation also consists of 952 total pages between the two volumes, which contains additional biographies, storylines, statistics, and countless photos and illustrations.
+This compilation contains almost one-thousand total pages between the two volumes, which contains additional biographies, storylines, statistics, and countless photos and illustrations.
 This published work is the definitive resource for the 60th Virginia Regiment.

 “Independence or Annihilation” “The Gallant Sixtieth,” is now available and awaiting your purchase.